Portfolio guidance for undergraduate courses

 We would expect the portfolio to have a minimum of 2 - 3 projects - not simply a collection of single pieces of work.
 A project can be, most simply, an idea that has been taken through a series of stages of development towards an outcome that can be measured against the initial idea.

-As a very brief example a project ought to evidence:
+As a very brief example a project should evidence:

 We are looking for work that demonstrates your passion for visual storytelling, but it doesn't need to be a finished film.
 Please provide moving image files or still photographs from at least two media-related projects with a short description of the projects, as well as support material such as story boards, draft scripts, sketchbooks, idea books and a 300 to 500 word review or analysis of a film or TV programme of your choice.